sandboxgamedev123/Linux-NVIDIA-Proprietary-Drivers-Offline-Installation-Guide/README.md

 Since this guide pertains to NVIDIA drivers, packages will not be provided.
 This repository is just a README.md describing the process of creating an offline package of NVIDIA proprietary drivers for Linux.

-The following packages will be obtained in following example:
+The packages that will be obtained in following example:

 nvidia-graphics-drivers-535 (535.54.03)